Urolithiasis Healthcare Using AI

 Initial detection of urolithiasis requires ultrasound or CT imaging.
 Identification of all the stones and their position can be challenging.
 Numerous stones can exist simultaneously and can be easily overlooked, even by experienced physicians.
 Utilizing convolutional neural networks (CNN), trained and adapted to suit this ultrasound and CT data, results in accurate stone recognition and segmentation, thus reducing manual labor, and speeding the image analysis process.
 Since these CNN allow a pixel-level analysis of the images and image enhancement techniques, they enable the use of lower-quality CT images, therefore reducing radiation-dosage during the scan.

 Understanding the stone-type is essential for determining the optimal treatment.
 Up-to-date methods for stone classification are based on urine tests which are time-consuming or a painful wait for spontaneous stone passing.
-Previous studies have shown that using Automatic Neural-Networks (ANN) or Support Vector Machine (SVM) classifiers on kidney stone CT data can classify the stones into their subtypes with notable accuracy, assisting and speeding treatment selection.
+The suggested segmentation network can be enhanced to jointly produce both segmentation and stone type.
+By solving both tasks simultaneously, stone type classification can benefit from the network’s knowledge on the location of the stone.
+Kidney stone CT data can classify the stones into their subtypes with notable accuracy, assisting and speeding treatment selection.

 Deep Learning in urolithiasis treatment

 Shockwave lithotripsy (SWL) requires precise aim of the wave’s focus and is performed under x-ray guidance.
 Misdirection of the focus could result in kidney damage and procedural failure.
 Implementing Deep Learning algorithms to fuse the x-ray images with the preprocedural CT scan allows a 3D view of the anatomy, improving SWL accuracy, and increasing procedural success.
+For this task, incorporating deep learning segmentation with classical optimization techniques that find the optimal transform between the two, yields a very accurate result.
+A “simulated X-ray image” can be produced out the CT and an estimated X-ray emitter location.
+This location can be optimized to produce an image that is as close as possible to the actual X-ray image, a task which can be performed using the cycle GAN framework.
+At this stage, both modalities can be merged.
 In addition, the x-ray images can be rendered to a 3D model, another procedural aid to ease shockwave focus aim.

 Percutaneous Nephrolithotomy or Nephrolithotripsy (laser treatment)